 In the capital markets and securities area, Tong has represented both U.S. and non-U.S. issuers and underwriters in connection with initial public offerings, secondary offerings, debt offerings (investment grade and high-yield debt, and hybrid capital securities), exchange offers and multi-jurisdictional tender offers.
 He has been involved in transactions relating to issuers in the United States, Canada, Germany, Greece, China, Japan and Korea.
 Tong’s major representations include:

-- NEC Corporation in connection with global offerings of its common equity securities; and
+- NEC Corporation in connection with global offerings of its common equity securities;

 - Tencent Holdings Limited in connection with its initial public offering.

-In addition, Tong advises companies listed in the United States on reporting obligations, corporate governance matters and other securities law and stock exchange issues.
+In addition, Tong advises companies listed in the United States on reporting obligations, corporate governance matters and other securities law and stock exchange compliance issues.

 - Citigroup Inc.’s sale of its retail banking business in Japan;